ChameleonCoder1/Quick-Barebones-Website-with-User-Auth-using-Express-Node-and-MongoDB/README.md

 Installing MongoDB is optional here and there is hard-coded data in server.js that is commented out and can be uncommented in place of a database.

-Then, simply go clone this full repository to your local machine, navigate to the folder in your command line and run: npm install
+Next, simply go clone this full repository to your local machine, navigate to the folder in your command line and run:

+npm install

-This will install express and all other node dependencies listed in package.json.
+The command "npm install" will install express and all other node dependencies listed in package.json.

 I've included explanatory comments before most chunks of code.